Water Department Hydrant Flushing Program

 Hydrant flushing typically begins in April each year and is on-going throughout the spring until all hydrants can be flushed.
 Residents are encouraged to check for possible water discoloration prior to use.
 If the water is discolored, it can usually be remedied by running a cold water tap for 5-10 minutes or until the water clears.
 Postponing laundry until water is clear (usually no more than one day) is recommended.

-For the 2019 program, hydrant flushing will begin in Zone 1 the week of April 15.
-Signs will be posted throughout the neighborhoods in advance and moved accordingly as Public Works crews progress through Zone 1.
+Signs will be posted throughout the neighborhoods in advance and moved accordingly as Public Works crews progress.
 Flushing is generally conducted between 8:00 a.m. and 3:30 p.m., Monday through Friday.
 Every hydrant in each neighborhood will be opened for flushing during 2019.